omary350/Students-Grading-System/README.md

 Global Subject List: Admins can view all subjects available in the system.
 Assign Subjects: Admins can add or remove subjects from teachers.

+Languages Used:
+Java for system development.
+Java Swing for the gui

 Setup Instructions
 Clone this repository to your local machine.
 Set up your MySQL database with the necessary tables for students, teachers, subjects, and grades.